tuva-health/docs/docs/data-models/cms-chronic-conditions.md

 ---
-sidebar_position: 1
+id: cms-chronic-conditions
+title: "CMS Chronic Conditions"
 ---

-# Chronic Conditions
+The CMS Chronic Conditions data mart implements the CMS Chronic Condition grouper from the [CMS Chronic Condition Data Warehouse](https://www2.ccwdata.org/web/guest/condition-categories-chronic).
+The data mart includes the value set of ICD-10-CM diagnosis codes related for each of the ~70 chronic conditions defined by CMS.
+It also includes logic to assign condition flags to your patient population.

+While implementing the CMS Chronic Condition logic we encountered several issues.
+First, some of the condition categories aren't particularly specific.
+For example, the condition category "Diabetes" includes both Type 1 and Type 2 Diabetes, which doesn't make a ton of sense given the heterogeneity in the underlying pathology of these two diseases (i.e. one is an autoimmune disease while the other is a metabolic diseaese).
+Second, several of the condition categories are not mutually exclusive.
+For example, schizophrenia is found in multiple condition categories.

+Both of these issues are troubling because the point of any grouper is to group patients into homogeneous cohorts to enable "apples-to-apples" comparisons and analytics.
+We decided to keep this grouper as part of the Tuva Project, since it's a standard grouper used by many people doing healthcare analytics.
+But we also decided to develop our own chronic disease grouper data mart (Tuva Chronic Conditions) with more precise and mutually exclusive categories.

-There are two main output tables from this data mart:
+There are two main output tables created by this data mart:

-- **Union Calculation:** A "long" table with all qualifying encounters per patient-condition
+- **[Union Calculation](#union-calculation):** A "long" table with all qualifying encounters per patient-condition

-- **Condition Pivot:** A "wide" table with one record per patient and each condition flag is a separate column
+- **[Condition Pivot](#condition-pivot):** A "wide" table with one record per patient and each condition flag is a separate column

 ## Union Calculation